certtools/intelmq/docs/Developers-Guide.md

 self.logger.error('Pipeline failed')
 self.logger.exception('Pipeline failed')
 ```
 The `exception` method automatically appends an exception traceback.
-The logger instance writes to the file `/opt/intelmq/var/log/[bot-id].log` and to stderr.
+The logger instance writes by default to the file `/opt/intelmq/var/log/[bot-id].log` and to stderr.

 <a name="system-overview"></a>